Laura Coryton: Stop Taxing Periods campaign

 While a student at Goldsmiths, Coryton started the Stop Taxing Periods campaign in May 2014, centred around an online petition on website Change.org.
 By early 2016, the petition had gained more than 320,000 signatures and global recognition.
 Stop Taxing Periods also used protests, demonstration and viral social media.

 In 2015, the campaign gained the support of the then Prime Minister David Cameron, who said: "I wish we could get rid of this… [but] there's a problem with getting rid of VAT on certain individual issues because of the way this tax is regulated and set in Europe."
 Change.org's UK director Brie Rogers cited Coryton as a successful example of clicktivism and the influence of online political activism on national politics.

 In March 2016, Parliament accepted a Tampon Tax amendment proposed by Paula Sherriff MP, the then Chancellor George Osborne pledged in his budget to make menstrual products exempt from sales tax.

 VAT on sanitary products was abolished on 1 January 2021 in the UK.

 Sex Ed Matters

 Coryton co-founded 'Sex Ed Matters', a Relationship and Sex Education social enterprise, in 2019.
 The organisation, which she runs with her twin sister Julia, is designed to help schools deliver sex education material, including period education, consent and LGBT rights, through the means of workshops and resources.

 For her social enterprise, Coryton won Innovate UK's £12,000 Young Innovator Award in 2023 and its £50,000 Unlocking Potential Award] in 2024.
 She has also spoken about the importance of sex education in tackling incel culture and empowering young people at events including London Labour's Equalities Conference, Harvard University and the Women of the World Festival in London.

-Richmond Park candidature
+Political candidacy

-On 20 April 2024, Coryton became the Labour Party candidate for Richmond Park.
+On 20 April 2024, Coryton was selectd as the Labour Party candidate for Richmond Park at the forthcoming general election.

+Coryton finished in third place of seven candidates, with 5,048 votes (9.7%).